kawa-analytics/kawa-toolkits/README.md

 Parameters will be set at runtime by users.
 You can declare a list of parameters in the `@kawa_tool` decorator.
 For each one, specify its name, its type (Same type as the @input) and a default value.
+You can define a list of possible value for text parameters.

 Here is a sample of code to illustrate all available types of parameters: